gokyle/cachesrv/README.md

-srvwd - serve working directory
+cachesrv - serve working directory
 -------------------------------
 cachesrv is a web server that serves the current working directory using a file cache to speed up commonly-accessed files.

 Dependencies
 ------------
-None.
+`cachesrv` is based on a [file cache](http://gokyle.github.com/filecache) I wrote in Go.

 Compatibility
 -------------